andrewrgarcia/bridge/README.md

 # bridge

 ![](logo.png)
-Connecting array data between Python and C++ through the use of JSON files.
+This is an open-source suite of mini-libraries designed to connect array data between Python and C++ through the use of JSON files.
 Python and C++ modules use **tojson** and **jsonload** functions to convert [one- two- and three-dimensional] arrays to .json DOK (Dictionary of Keys) and viceversa, respectively.
 See Usage Examples below.

 ## Contributors